-Education Standards Authority search site ٩ KINDERGARTEN - YEAR 10 YEAR 11 - YEAR 12 TEACHER ACCREDITATION REGULATION ABOUT LOG IN HSC About Subject selection Key dates and exam timetables DISABILITY PROVISIONS Download Student quide Disability provisions in the HSC are practical arrangements designed to help students Rules and processes who couldn't otherwise make a fair attempt to show what they know in an exam room.
-HSC disability provisions HSC: All My Own Work The provisions granted are solely determined by how the student's exam performance guide Disability provisions is affected.
-Download and print the HSC Applying for provisions It is not embarrassing to apply for provisions , and more than 7000 HSC students apply for provisions each year.
-Provisions help students to show the markers what they know disability guide for teachers and parents (PDF 588KB) and can do.
-The guide covers: Needing provisions una dun do.
-Needing provisions Use of provisions Schools are responsible for determining and approving adjustments for all school- - what you can apply for
+NSW Education Standards Authority search site Q KINDERGARTEN - YEAR 10 YEAR 11 - YEAR 12 TEACHER ACCREDITATION REGULATION ABOUT LOG IN NESA home > Year 11 - Year 12 > HSC About Subject selection Key dates and exam timetables Student quide C > DISABILITY PROVISIONS Print Download Disability provisions in the HSC are practical arrangements designed to help students Rules and processes ${}$ who couldn't otherwise make a fair attempt to show what they know in an exam room $\stackrel{\cdot}{}$ HSC disability provisions HSC: All My Own Work The provisions granted are solely determined by how the student's exam performance is affected.
+Disability provisions ^ Download and print the HSC disability quide for teachers and Applying for provisions Needing provisions It is not embarrassing to apply for provisions , and more than 7000 HSC students apply for provisions each year.
+Provisions help students to show the markers what they kno and can do. narents (PDE 588KB) Use of provisions Statistics and reports Schools are responsible for determining and approving adjustments for all school- based assessment tasks.
+NESA determines disability provisions for the Higher Schoo what you can apply for key messages